openxla/stablehlo/docs/vhlo.md

 **Backward compatibility:** Backward compatibility is provided by upgrading VHLO ops to their latest version (if needed), then converting an op back to StableHLO.
-All VHLO programs are upgradable to StableHLO, meaning different versions of consumers can deserialize the same VHLO payload from a previous version.
+All VHLO programs within the compatibility window are upgradable to StableHLO, meaning different versions of consumers can deserialize the same VHLO payload from a previous version.

 ![Backward compatibility image](images/vhlo/backward_compatibility.png)